spiceai/cookbook/async-queries/README.md

 ### Step 3: Start the Spice Scheduler

-Start the scheduler with cluster mode and the `scheduler.state_location` configured in the `spicepod.yaml`:
+Start the scheduler with cluster mode and the absolute `scheduler.state_location` configured in the `spicepod.yaml`:

 ```bash
 ~/.spice/bin/spiced --role scheduler \